Labour condemns £33,000 salary boost given to former SNP Westminster leader

 “Scotland deserves better than the arrogant and sleaze-ridden SNP.”

-The SNP has been approached for further comment; however, a party spokesman previously said that “senior leadership remuneration followed the SNP becoming the third party at Westminster and was pegged below comparative UK Government and opposition positions”.
+An SNP spokeswoman said: “Employment issues relating to the Westminster SNP leader, chief whip and group staff are a matter decided by the group executive.
+Senior leadership remuneration followed the SNP becoming the third party at Westminster and was pegged below comparative UK Government and opposition positions.”